Mleopol1/Web-Design-Challenge/README.md

    * Home: Returns the user to the landing page.
    * Plots: A dropdown menu containing links to each of the visualization pages.
-   * Comparisons: Links to the comparisons page.
+   * Compare: Links to the comparisons page.
    * Data: Links to the data page.

 The navigation bar is responsive and uses Bootstrap for styling.

 ## Deployment

-The website is deployed to GitHub Pages at the following link: https://mleopol1.github.io/Web-Design-Challenge/
+The website is deployed to GitHub Pages and can be viewed by clicking [here](https://mleopol1.github.io/Web-Design-Challenge/ "here")

 ## Credits

 The weather data used for this project is provided by OpenWeatherMap API.

 The visualizations come from my repository [here](https://github.com/Mleopol1/python-api-challenge "here")